Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ![RISCV rtl to gds](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/cf43df44-08ad-42a8-b7c7-171d92000dfc)

-C-Program is first being compiled in its assembly language program which is the RISC-V assembly language program..then this assembly language program is converted into a machine language program which is nothing but a binary language program (1's and 0's) that is understood by the hardware of the computer i.e, these bits get executed in this particular layout and we get the required output.
+<b>C-Program</b> is first being compiled in its assembly language program which is the <b>RISC-V assembly language program</b>..then this assembly language program is converted into a machine language program which is nothing but a <b>binary language program (1's and 0's)</b> that is understood by the hardware of the computer i.e, these bits get executed in this particular layout and we get the required output.
-Another interface that needs to be present between RISC-V architecture and the layout is the hardware description language (HDL).
+Another interface that needs to be present between RISC-V architecture and the layout is the <b>hardware description language (HDL)</b>.
 So we need to implement these RISC-V specifications using some RTL and then finally RTL to GDS flow.
 So from the user's point of view, we just execute this particular C-Program and that should get automatically executed by the chip of the hardware and we get the required output.

 ![image](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/75aba07b-29cb-4089-89e0-2b59a71198df)